Three chefs — Kristen Cordoza, Bob Koch, and Jean Paison, got together to talk about the food service industry and their community.

 Second Helpings was born in Spring, 1998.
 In our first full month of operation, 37 volunteers helped rescue 7,000 pounds of food and prepare 3,074 meals.

-Thanks to our founders, partners, board, staff, and volunteers, we’ve grown beyond anyone’s expectations: Second Helpings currently turns more than 200,000 pounds of rescued food and delivers about 80,000 meals every month.
+Thanks to our founders, partners, board, staff, and volunteers, we have grown beyond anyone’s expectations: Second Helpings currently transforms more than 200,000 pounds of rescued food into around 100,000 meals each month.